Writing conventions for kb/agent-memory-systems/

 Types

-• agent-memory-system-review -> ./types/agent-memory-system-review.md Use for code-grounded reviews of external agent memory or context-engineering systems.
+• agent-memory-system-review -> ./types/agent-memory-system-review.md Use for reviews of external agent memory or context-engineering systems.
+Set source-tier: code-grounded when source was inspected, doc-grounded (under lightweight/) when coverage is paper/README/article-only — same comparison elements, lower evidence tier.

-• note -> kb/types/note.md Use for source-only coverage and cross-system descriptive analyses.
+• note -> kb/types/note.md Use for cross-system descriptive analyses and comparative reviews.

 • index -> kb/types/index.md Use for navigation hubs and generated directory indexes.